shiggins113/GoServerClient/README.md

 To install on a K8s cluster, run `kubectl create -f server/manifests/`

-From there, you need to run one of two commands, depending if you are installing on a TKGI cluster or a `kind` cluster.

-TKGI:

-`kubectl create -f server/manifests/tkgi-server`

-KIND:

-`kubectl create -f server/manifests/kind/ `

 Once running, you can view the UI using:

 `kubectl port-forward server-<xxx> 8080:8080`